 See standard operating procedures for detailed descriptions of each position.

-Section Six: Regional Representation
+Section Seven: Regional Representation

-Selection of Regional Representatives:
+(a) Selection of Regional Representatives:

-The Board of Directors shall appoint regional representatives at the same time as the officers are elected.
-The Board of Directors will make appointment decisions based on a pool of volunteers from the region.
-Prior Regional representatives’ recommendations will also be taken in to consideration.
+Regional Representatives shall be appointed and removed by the Executive Board as necessary and by mutual consensus.
+The Executive Board will make appointment decisions based on a pool of volunteers from the Region.
+Prior Regional Representatives recommendations will also be taken in to consideration.

-Section Seven: Board of Directors
+Section Eight: Board of Directors

-Section Eight: Meetings
+Section Nine: Meetings

-Section Nine: Funding
+Section Ten: Funding

 Management of Assets: